ErikPlachta/api-gateway-express-mongodb/README.md

 - [Download the Repo](https://github.com/ErikPlachta/api-gateway-express-mongodb/archive/refs/heads/main.zip)
 - Unzip and Open with your IDE of choice
 - Install Node Packages with `npm i`
+- Run with `npm start`
+- Open your API

 <!-- ### B. Full-Stack | MongoDB, MySQL, Express, Handlebars